10 Robin Symbolism, Myths & Meaning: A Totem, Spirit & Power Animal

 Robin Spirit Animal

-The robin has been considered as a symbol of divinity.
+The Robin has been considered as a symbol of divinity.
 It is filled with passion, and yet this is not the type of passion that rushes into things without a second thought.
-This is a type of passion that patiently waits until the time is right before it makes its move.
-In the meanwhile, it observes and plans to make sure that everything is right when the time comes.
+This is a type of passion that patiently waits until the time is right before it makes a move.
+For the meantime, it simply observes and create plans to make sure that everything is right when the time comes.

 III